Save a Prayer: Live version

 "Save a Prayer (Live)" is the fourth track from the album Arena.
-Capitol Records released an edited version as B-side of the single "Save a Prayer" (US Single Version) in the United States in January 1985.
+Capitol Records released an edited version as the B-side of the single "Save a Prayer" (US Single Version) in the United States in January 1985.
 The single peaked at number 16 on the Billboard Hot 100 for the week ending 16 March 1985.

 The release was accompanied by a new live video, drawn from footage shot in 1984 for the concert film Arena.